What You Need to Know about Drug Rehab

 Gender-Separate and Gender Specific Drug Rehab

 Addiction often occurs alongside difficult or traumatic experiences in a person’s history.
 Likewise, societal expectations around gender, and a person’s expected adherence to gender stereotypes, can cause a great deal of stress which may fuel addictive behaviors.
-Gender-specific drug rehab care may be appropriate for certain patients who feel safer in such an environment or wish to address gender-specific issues related to drug rehab and recovery.
+Gender-specific drug rehab care may be appropriate for certain clients who feel safer in such an environment or wish to address gender-specific issues related to drug rehab and recovery.

 Our drug rehab centers in New Hampshire offer gender-separate treatment in our primary care facilities at Green Mountain and New Freedom Academy.
 Likewise, our extended care facilities offer gender-specific care as well.